baiq-bq/translator/cli/README.md

 # `cli` directory

-Command line utilities for translating text or JSON using the library.
+Command line utilities for translating text, JSON, or XML using the library.

 Each command reads the API key from either the command line (`--key`) or the appropriate environment variable (`OPENAI_API_KEY` or `GOOGLE_API_KEY`).